 In that case, your access will be temporarily blocked, and you can try after a few minutes.

-However, instead of guessing your password it would be best to recover forgotten WordPress password.
+However, instead of guessing your password, it is best to recover your forgotten WordPress password.

 WordPress will send you an email with a link to change your password.
 The problem with this method is that sometimes WordPress may fail to send emails.